AdBlue Crystallisation

 -

-Checking Quality: If you suspect that your AdBlue has crystallized or frozen, you can visually inspect it for any signs of solidification or crystal formation.
+Checking Quality: If you suspect AdBlue crystallisation or frozen, you can visually inspect it for any signs of solidification or crystal formation.
 If you notice any abnormalities, it's best to consult the manufacturer's recommendations or seek advice from a professional.

-Overall, while AdBlue can crystallize in cold temperatures, proper handling, storage, and the vehicle's built-in systems are designed to mitigate these issues.
+Overall, AdBlue crystallisation in cold temperatures, proper handling, storage, and the vehicle's built-in systems are designed to mitigate these issues.
 If you're concerned about AdBlue crystallization, refer to your vehicle's owner's manual or contact the manufacturer for guidance on maintaining the proper functionality of your SCR system in different weather conditions.